Newsletter of the Humanities Research Group ❦ September 2013 (20.1)

 A few words to honour such an occasion are definitely in order.
 It is worth noting that our comprehensive University was born as a rib of Assumption University.
 This unfolding of events, actually, closely mirrors the evolution of universities at large.
 Indeed, the mediaeval Studia were initially born of ecclesiastical institutions to later reach a great degree of freedom and juridical recognition from both the Papacy and the Empire.
 During the Renaissance Europe witnessed a sharp specialization of these Universitates Scholarium, with the rapid ascendance of Scientific Disciplines.
 Nonetheless, our Canadian university system is quite removed from the centralized model imposed by Napoleon in France and certainly resembles more the glorious inception of these schools in the Middle Ages.

 This is true not only for the relative amount of academic freedom we enjoy, but is also recognizable in the astounding staying power that the Humanities still exhibit.
 While preventing us from evolving into mere Polytechnic Schools, a strong culture of humanistic studies allows us to tread in the wake of a great tradition as well as to recapture the original mission of the academic institution.
 In schools such as Oxford, Paris, Bologna, or Padua, the Artes Mechanicae (technical knowledge) rubbed elbows with the Artes Liberales (Grammar, Rhetoric, Dialectics, Arithmetic, Music, Geometry, and Astronomy), so called because of their claim to an ethical as well as intellectual liberation of human kind.
 Of course, these subjects were taught alongside Theology, Law and Medicine.
-And all this, of course, under the auspices of the sic et non method of discussion—a forerunner of our ‘critical thinking’—so well exemplified by Abelard of Bath in his Historia Calamitatum.
+And all this, of course, under the auspices of the sic et non method of discussion—a forerunner of our ‘critical thinking’—so well exemplified by Abelard in his Historia Calamitatum.
 Also, the unavoidable pressure to secure proper enrollments accompanied the first steps of these institutions.
 Let us remember, in fact, that Collegia of professors would advertise their expertise or, vice versa, student bodies would unite and look for adequate teachers, more or less like today.

 Let us celebrate, then, both our proximity to and distance from such an age-old and glorious tradition of intellectual endeavours.
 In this vein, we have given space to an article by the above mentioned George McMahon and a follow-up on the story of ‘Galileo’s book’ in Windsor by Dr. Robert Weir.
 The update on Benedetti’s volume, written in Latin on Mathematics—and bound using folia of a Law textbook—will remind us, yet again, of the interconnection of all branches of knowledge and be our viaticum into a memorable 2013-2014 season.